 Incorporating the right foods into your diet can fuel your body and make the gains you’ve been dreaming of.

-Bulking is a popular weight-gaining strategy for bodybuilders, but not all foods are created equal.
-This article provides an extensive list of healthy and delicious foods to bulk on while also outlining the best bulking strategies.
+Bulking is a popular weight-gaining strategy for bodybuilders, but not all foods are equal.
+This article provides an extensive list of healthy and delicious foods to bulk on while outlining the best bulking strategies.

 Find out how to bulk up and maintain your muscle mass with these delicious foods!

 Bodybuilding involves building muscles through proper nutrition and weightlifting.
-Bodybuilders aspire to develop and maintain a well-proportioned lean and muscular physique.
+Bodybuilders aspire to develop and maintain a well-proportioned lean, and muscular physique.